TRIQS/dft_tools/doc/guide/conv_wien2k.rst

 These lines have to be repeated for each inequivalent atom.

-The last line gives the energy window, relative to the Fermi energy, that is used for the projective Wannier functions.
+The last line gives the lower and upper limit of the energy window, relative to the Fermi energy, which is used for the projective Wannier functions.
 Note that, in accordance with Wien2k, we give energies in Rydberg units!

+The third number is an optional flag to switch between different modes:

+#.
+0: The projectors are constructed for the given energy window.
+The number
+   of bands within the window is usually different at each k-point which will be reflected by the projectors, too.
+This is the default mode which is also used if no mode flag is provided.
+#.
+1: The lowest and highest band indices within the given energy window
+   are calculated.
+The resulting indices are used at all k-points.
+   Bands which fall within the window only in some parts of the Brillouin zone are fully taken into account.
+Keep in mind that a different set of k-points or the -band option can change the lower or upper index.
+This can be avoided by using mode 2.
+#.
+2: In this mode the first two values of the line are interpreted as lower
+   and upper band indices to be included in the projective subspace.
+For example, if the line reads `21 23 2`, bands number 21, 22 and 23 are included at all k-points.
+For SrVO3 this corresponds to the t2g bands around the Fermi energy.
+   The lowest possible index is 1.
+Note that the indices need to be provided as integer.

+In all modes the used energy range, i.e. band range, is printed to the :program:`dmftproj` output.

 After setting up the :file:`case.indmftpr` input file, you run: